The long wait for legalized surrogacy may soon end in New York

 "It’s not about religion.
 It’s personal choice.
 You’re not hurting anybody, you’re not forcing it on anybody."

 Michael Musman said he hoped the bill passes in New York.
-Paulin said it could get voted on in March or April.
+Paulin, the assemblywoman, said it could get voted on in March or April.

 “It’s not about religion.
 It’s personal choice.
 You’re not hurting anybody, you’re not forcing it on anybody,” he said.
 “It’s about helping people in need, families like us that need it, that want it to start a family.”